 - The prices of bonds are easily affected by changes in rates and may drop upon an increase in rates, thereby affecting the net asset worth of the ETF.

-- Objects in which a high yield bond ETF invests may include Rule 144A bonds, which are privately offered bonds.
+- Objects in which a non-investment-grade bond ETF invests may include Rule 144A bonds, which are privately offered bonds.
 In such case, customers may face the risk of high fluctuations caused by insufficient liquidity, an incomplete disclosure of financials, or a lack of price transparency, which may affect the ETF's net asset worth.

 This Risk Disclosure Statement is brief and concise without providing a comprehensive list of all investment risks and factors that may affect market performance.
 Before making an investment, the customer should not only carefully review this Risk Disclosure Statement but also deliberate on other factors that may cause an impact, and make a thorough risk assessment, to avoid insufferable losses from trading.

 - If the underlying index of the leveraged and inverse ETF, foreign-currency ETF or futures ETF is a foreign security index or futures index, the net value of the ETF portfolio composition file as disclosed online by the issuer as required may only be calculated based on the closing price of the last business day of the foreign exchange, due to time difference.
 The customer may be required to make up a shortfall in the subscription amount or may obtain a lower buyback amount when subscribing or buying back the ETF beneficial certificates.